uol-library/rdl-handbook/pages/data-management/selection-and-preservation.md

 ## Preservation Formats

-[The Digital Preservation Coalition's Technology Watch publications](https://www.dpconline.org/digipres/discover-good-practice/tech-watch-reports) provide authoritative guidance on a variety of digital preservation topics chosen by Coalition members.
-They are designed to inform our membership, and those in the wider community, in an accessible and easily digestible manner.
-It includes guidance noteson the digital preservation of a wide variety of file formats.
+[The Digital Preservation Coalition's Technology Watch publications](https://www.dpconline.org/digipres/discover-good-practice/tech-watch-reports) provide authoritative guidance on a variety of digital preservation topics.
+They include guidance notes on the digital preservation of a wide variety of file formats.

 ### Video